marcovirgolin/SimpleGP/README.md

 The file `test.py` shows an example of usage, and requires Scikit-learn.

 ## Installation
-You can install it with `python3 setup.py install --user`.
+You can install it with pip using `pip3 install --user simplegp`, or locally by downloading the code and running `python3 setup.py install --user`.